-The material par excellence in the manufacture of padel rackets, a little more flexible than carbon, but less lightweight.
-Combined with graphite or carbon it offers exceptional qualities with a very good resistance to shocks.
-It is more elastic than carbon fiber, so it provides more bullet output but less power.
-Possessing flexural qualities it is ideal to incorporate it on the surface of the rackets allowing to absorb in a little more the impacts and also on the frame as additional protection.
+The material par excellence in the manufacture of racquets Padel, a little softer than carbon, but less light.
+Combined with graphite or carbon it offers exceptional qualities with very good impact resistance.
+It is more elastic than carbon fiber, so it provides more ball output but less power.
+Possessing flexing qualities it is ideal to incorporate it on the surface of the rackets allowing to absorb more the impacts and also on the frame as additional protection.

 Fiberglass is used by most brands of padel.

 To summarize: Cheaper, the most used for making rackets, usually incorporated on the surface of the racket.